2.7 Tools Menu

 Setting the Coordinate Origin

 Similarly, the system tries to read the coordinate origin information from the Metadata.xml file.
-If the information is missing, the user needs to provide it manually.
+If the data is missing, the user needs to provide it manually.

 Output data path